Elora, Ontario: Raceway and slots controversy

-In 2000 a proposal was made to bring a standardbred horse racing track with slot machines to Elora, by creating the Grand River Raceway.
+In 2000, a proposal was made to build a standardbred horse racing track with slot machines in Elora, creating the Grand River Raceway.
 The plan became the subject of much debate.
 The Centre Wellington Citizens Coalition was formed in opposition to the race track, primarily because of the inclusion of gambling facilities.
-A 4–3 decision to approve the opening was made by township council.
-It came down to a 3–3 decision and the mayor at the time voted in favour of it.
+The township council voted 4–3 to approve the opening.
+It ended in a 3–3 tie, and the mayor at the time voted in favour.
 The Grand River Raceway eventually opened in Elora in 2002, with Slots At Grand River Raceway offering 200 slot machines operated by the Ontario Lottery and Gaming Corporation (OLG).

 Grand River Raceway is owned and operated by the Grand River Agricultural Society (G.R.A.S.), a not-for-profit corporation, incorporated under the Agricultural Societies Act of Ontario and operated by a volunteer board of directors.
 The Society operates the racetrack and other facilities.
-It leases space to the OLG for the slot machines; the OLG is the operator and employer for the slots operation.
-In 2009, the business paid $1.6 million in taxes and the OLG paid the Township an additional $1.78 million, being a share of the profits.
+It leases space to the OLG for the slot machines; the OLG is the operator and employer for the slot operation.
+In 2009, the business paid $1.6 million in taxes, and the OLG paid the Township an additional $1.78 million, being a share of the profits.

-A plan for substantial expansion, approved by Township Council in February 2017, will include gaming tables (up to 52) and many additional slot machines (up to 1,200 in total).
+A plan for substantial expansion, approved by the Township Council in February 2017, will include gaming tables (up to 52) and many additional slot machines (up to 1,200 in total).
 Some councillors were strongly opposed to the plan.
 The rationale for the majority decision was the revenue benefit; since the slots opened, the Township has received over $22 million from the currently small operation.